Can a prenup for sex tapes keep you safe from revenge porn?

 "My generation grew up watching porn.
 A lot of us want to make these videos but don't understand the security implications that go into [that]," Kot told CNNTech.

-Revenge porn has been increasingly in the headlines recently, with victims ranging from everyday people to celebrities.
+Revenge porn has been increasingly in the headlines, with victims ranging from everyday people to celebrities.
 In August, comedian Leslie Jones fell victim to hackers posting nude photos on her web page, prompting federal authorities to look into the hack.

 Kot, a self-described digital nomad currently living in Japan, said he doesn't know anyone who has been impacted by revenge porn but he does have several friends who have been nervous about filming themselves for security reasons.
 He's spent two years creating Rumuki, a side project for which he wrote a whitepaper and consulted with a cryptographer.